Reasons to Study Philosophy

 - A collegial, supportive community.

-- An active undergraduate student run society, with opportunities to publish at the undergraduate level.
+- An active undergraduate student society, which meets regularly and provides opportunities to publish at the undergraduate level.

 - A range of options for majors and honours.